 The Military Medal had been conferred upon Private A. E. Vardy 58667, 17th Sherwood Foresters, the eldest son of Mr. and Mrs. C. Vardy, of Sutton-road.
 At the time of writing full particulars were not available, but the official intimation and the ribbon had been received by his parents, the date of the award being September 2nd, and the authority, the G.O.C., 18th Brigade.
 On the same day Private Vardy was badly wounded in the head by a German sniper, and was brought over to England.
 The medal ribbon was sent to him by his parents while he was a hospital inmate at New Maiden, Surrey.
 He is however rapidly recovering, and was to officially receive the medal on Wednesday, while he was expected home this week-end.
 Private Vardy was born at B Winning, but has lived nearly all his life in Huthwaite.
 To be precise, his home is in Sutton parish, and he is eligible for the reward which the Sutton Council is bestowing on its gallant townsmen.
 He was formerly a boot maker in business near his home, and joined up last year.
 At the end of December, being a Class A man, he was sent to the front in France, and has distinguished himself as stated.

-Mr Ken Swain reveals from his marital links Lance Corporal George Blow in full uniform.
-Returning to Huthwaite, this WWI veteran ran a Newcastle Street blacksmiths shop.
+Mr Ken Swain reveals from his marital links Lance Corporal George Blow.
+This WWI uniformed veteran returned to Huthwaite running a Newcastle Street blacksmiths shop.

-We found a record giving date of envoy 29.08.15, serving in France under Notts Derbys Sherwood Foresters and credited with 3 awards marked by Victory, British and Star medals.
+War records provided date of envoy 29.08.15 to France, serving under Notts Derbys Sherwood Foresters credited with 3 awards marked by Victory, British and Star medals.

 Private Alfred Henry Riley was born Jan 1894 in Huthwaite.
 A younger brother likewise joined the Canadian Infantry to list W Riley on the Huthwaite cenotaph.
 Featuring Private Wilfred Riley with honoured Huthwaite remembrance will relate all family members before and beyond emigration.